marionebl/jaketrent-blog/content/post/caching-ajax-requests-ie.md

   - "js"
   - "xquery"
 description: Have you ever had a problem with ajax requests caching in Internet Explorer.
 I have, and recently I came across a nicer solution than I have traditionally
-keywords: ajax, ie, java, javascript, xquery
+metaKeywords: ajax, ie, java, javascript, xquery
 published: true
 ---